makew0rld/dither/README.md

 you should definitely be using those functions over the color ones.

 All the `[][]uint` matrices are supposed to be applied with `PixelMapperFromMatrix`.

-If you ever find yourself multiplying a number by `255.0` (for example to scale a float in the range [0, 1]), make sure to add 0.5 before returning.
-Only by doing this can you get a correct answer in all cases.
-For example, `255.0 * n` should become `255.0 * n + 0.5`.

 ## Projects using `dither`